Documentation forNetwork Performance Monitor

 What does NPM monitor for Aruba Central infrastructure?

-Monitored entity Metrics
+Monitored WAP entity Metrics

 Wireless Controller